this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 mud_weight_balance_losses(volume_added_value, volume_added_units, annulus_value, annulus_units, gradient_value, gradient_units, depth_value, depth_units, mud_value, mud_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - volume_added_value
-   #. volume_added_value : volume of fluid added value (Integer or Float)
+     - volume of fluid added value (Integer or Float)
+   * - volume_added_units
-   #. volume_added_units : volume of fluid added units (String)
+     - volume of fluid added units (String)
+   * - annulus_value
-   #. annulus_value : riser diameter value (Integer or Float)
+     - riser diameter value (Integer or Float)
+   * - annulus_units
-   #. annulus_units : riser diameter units (String)
+     - riser diameter units (String)
+   * - gradient_value
-   #. gradient_value : drillpipe inner diameter value (Integer or Float)
+     - drillpipe inner diameter value (Integer or Float)
+   * - gradient_units
-   #. gradient_units : drillpipe diameter units (String)
+     - drillpipe diameter units (String)
+   * - depth_value
-   #. depth_value : total vertical depth value (Integer or Float)
+     - total vertical depth value (Integer or Float)
+   * - depth_units
-   #. depth_units : total vertical depth units (String)
+     - total vertical depth units (String)
+   * - mud_value
-   #. mud_value : mud weight values (Integer or Float)
+     - mud weight values (Integer or Float)
+   * - mud_units
-   #. mud_units : mud weight units (String)
+     - mud weight units (String)

 This function calculates the mud weight required to balance the formation losing fluids.
 The function takes in five value inputs(Integers or Floats) and five units input(String).
 To see the range of volume units that can be input into the function see the Volume units section under General Conversions.
 To see the range of annular volume units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 To see the range of liquid gradient units that can be input into the function see the Pressure Gradient units section under Drilling Conversions.
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary with two sub-dictionaries:

-   #. "annulus_filled" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
+   * - "annulus_filled" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
+   * - "mud_weight_equivalent"
-   #. "mud_weight_equivalent" : which is a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.
+     - which is a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.

 .. code:: python